jt14den/swc-tt-lecture-notes/02-novice.md

 1. instructors should use MCQs or some of the kind of formative assessment (coding challenge) at least every 10-15 min to insure the class is learning
 2. when you give an exercise in S/D/L carpentry, circle the room or have your helpers - use the sticky notes to find folks having difficulty - typically there's a pattern -- talk with your helpers, share
 3. formative assessments can also be used preemptively:
-4. if you start an episode or section with an MCQ and everyone gets it, you can skip the part of the lecture
+4. if you start an episode or section with an MCQ and everyone gets it, you can skip the part of the lecture - studies have shown this acts to prime the pump on your brain to being receptive learning -- getting things wrong critical to learning

 > ## (Exercise) Modeling Novice Mental Models
 >